 What will the GTA 6 setting be?

-Beyond a release date, the most important thing we want to know is where (and when) GTA 6 will be set.
 Everything flows from Rockstar's choice of city and decade.
 GTA 5's return to Los Angeles sets us up for a possible return to Vice City.
-In an interview with Develop in 2013, president of Rockstar North Leslie Benzies referred again to Rockstar's trifecta of preferred GTA cities
+In an interview with Develop (opens in new tab) in 2013, president of Rockstar North Leslie Benzies referred again to Rockstar's trifecta of preferred GTA cities

 “We don’t know what GTA 6 will be, but we’ve got some ideas.
 We’ve got about 45 years’ worth of ideas we want to do.
 We’ll pick the right ones.
 It comes from the idea first.
 Where it is going to be set is the first question.
 That then defines the missions; you’re doing different things in LA than in New York or Miami.
 The map and story get worked up together, and the story is a basic flow of how it works out so you can layer the mission in."